CCBDA-UPC/Research-projects-2021/0X_Docker/README.md

 This is a simple tutorial, where the basics of Docker will be introduced to you.

-In this tutorial, you will create a small app that
+In this tutorial, you will create a sample Hello World web app that will be deployed to AWS using elastic beanstalk.

 ## What is Docker?
 [Docker](https://www.docker.com/) is an open-source tool which provides virtualization on OS level.
 It uses reusable *containers* to make it more convenient to qucikly and consistently deploy and run applications.